markoarthofer22/react-components/README.md

 To run storybook locally `npm start`.

 To add a new element, copy the template to the src/elements directory, update the package.json with the name and add your source code.

-From 03.02. we switched to `jsx-control-statments` for `.tsx`.
-It makes control elements easier to use and to maintain.

 ### Styling